Heart of Government has become lightning rod for criticism – Cabinet minister

 Critics have argued the new administration was failing to set out a clear vision for Government, with some saying the timing of the Budget at the end of October has allowed negative stories to fill a policy vacuum.

-Facing broadcasters on Monday, Mr Healey rejected suggestions the Government had waited too long, saying “we saw with Liz Truss and Kwasi Kwarteng what happens when you try and rush a Budget” so “this needs to be done properly”.
+Facing broadcasters on Monday, Mr Healey rejected suggestions the Government had left it too long, saying “we saw with Liz Truss and Kwasi Kwarteng what happens when you try and rush a Budget” so “this needs to be done properly”.

 He rejected the idea that the Government is already at “crisis point”, three months after winning an electoral landslide that some would have expected to have been followed by a longer political honeymoon period.